Whether you're a local or just a visitor to Pemberton, the many

 Like mom always said "bring an extra sweater, you can always

 take it off".

 Pack a hot drink in a thermos for a victory warm-up once you

 complete the hike.

 When visiting Whistler, consider staying at Pemberton Valley Lodge.
 We offer several advantages over Whistler

 You can get to the Village faster from our Lodge than you can from some parts of Whistler Resort.

 Whistler hotels typically charge for parking.
 We don't.
 And you get bigger rooms for your dollar.

 3 Ski shuttle

-Our complimentary shuttle bus runs on weekends from the Lodge to and from Whistler Blackcomb.
+Our complimentary shuttle bus runs daily from the Lodge to and from Whistler Blackcomb.